massgov/openmass/docroot/modules/custom/mass_redirect_normalizer/README.md

 ### Important detail about saved content

 On **first save**, `hook_entity_presave()` may already rewrite links in the stored field values.
 So if you create test content in the UI and then expect the bulk command to “see” the old redirect URL in the database, it might already be normalized.
 The automated tests handle that case where needed.

+Document links in entity-reference-only fields:

+- If the field stores only an entity reference (no URL/href string), this command does not rewrite that stored reference value.
+- If a document URL appears in supported text/link fields and points through a redirect, it is covered by this command.

 ---